plone/plonecli/README.rst

 - ``depend_on``:
     1. for a standalone template, the depend_on property is None
     2. for a sub template, the depend_on contains the name of the parent standalone template, usualy `addon`.
+- ``deprecated`` - boolean saying whether this templates is deprecated and will be removed in future releases
+- ``info`` - message that will be shown next to the template when the template is deprecated

 Contribute